-Lindahl invests in apartments through syndications where he brings on passive investors to put up the down payment and then split the equity.
-So the elevator pitch he makes, at least when talking to a fellow Bostonians, is as follows,
+Real estate investor Dave Lindahl invests in apartments through syndications, where he brings on passive investors to put up the down payment and then split the equity.
+So the elevator pitch he makes, at least when talking to fellow Bostonians, is as follows,

 “Hi, my name is Dave Lindahl, I’ve been living in Boston for the past 30 years.
 I’m a real estate investor and I invest in emerging markets throughout the United States.
 I typically give my investors a higher return on their investments than they can get in other financial vehicles.”

-I would definitely recommend putting together such a pitch whether you are looking for private loans, wholesale deals, listings, etc. But even with such a quick and concise statement, it can still be a bit awkward to make such a pitch.
+I would definitely recommend putting together such a pitch whether you are looking for private loans, wholesale deals, listings, etc. But even with such a quick and concise statement, it can still be a bit awkward to say it.
 That’s where the “nutshell resume” comes in.

 The Nutshell Resume

-But with regards to elevator pitches, the nutshell resume is a custom-tailored response to that oh-so-common question “what do you do?”
-An elevator pitch is a good thing to have on the ready for if you are giving a presentation or well, in an elevator talking to someone about your business.
+An elevator pitch is a good thing to have on the ready for if you are giving a presentation—or find yourself in an elevator talking to someone about your business.
 A nutshell resume acts more as a call and response.
-Once you are asked “what do you do” you respond with your one sentence nutshell resume.
+Once you are asked what you do, you respond with your one sentence nutshell resume.
 If what you do can help that person, you are effectively asking for their business in a very pressure-free way.